shdrzl7/RubberDucky-RPiPico/README.md

    - Install backdoors or collect info

 ## ⚠️ Important:
 BadUSB attacks are very powerful and dangerous.
-This project is for **educational and authorized testing purposes only**.
+This project is for educational and authorized testing purposes only.
 Always get permission before using such tools in real environments.
 ---

 ## 💻 Requirements